LeoMarti1337/rsi-backtesting-tool/README.md

 ## Project Description
 **RSI Backtesting Tool** is a Python application that enables traders to evaluate RSI (Relative Strength Index) trading strategies using historical stock data.
 It provides a user-friendly GUI to configure strategy parameters, execute backtests, and visualize performance metrics compared to buy-and-hold strategies.

-# Features
+# Project Features

-This project provides a comprehensive toolkit for analyzing and backtesting trading strategies based on historical stock data.
-The key features include:
+This how the program works:

 1. **Download Historical Stock Data**
    - Fetch historical stock data for a predefined list of companies.